Help us improve your experience.

 When you mount the device in a cabinet, ensure that ventilation through the cabinet is sufficient to prevent overheating, as follows:

-• Ensure adequate cool air supply to dissipate the thermal output of the device or devices.
+• Ensure that there is adequate cool air supply to dissipate the thermal output of the device or devices.

 • Ensure that the hot air exhaust of the chassis exits the cabinet without recirculating into the device.
 An open cabinet (without a top or doors) that employs hot air exhaust extraction from the top ensures the best airflow through the chassis.
 If the cabinet contains a top or doors, perforations in these elements assist with removing the hot air exhaust.